AlvaLind/c-label/README.md

 #### Pure White
 * Pure white background to offer a clean and minimalist aesthetic, allowing other elements on the website to stand out prominently.
 It creates a sense of openness and spaciousness, making the content more visually appealing.
 * White backgrounds are often associated with clarity and simplicity, which can enhance the user experience by making the content easy to understand and navigate.

+##### Light Blue-Gray:
+* Creates a calming and soothing atmosphere.
+This soft, pastel blue-gray color can help evoke feelings of tranquility and relaxation.
+* Enhances readability: Light blue-gray backgrounds can provide good contrast for black or dark gray text, improving readability and reducing eye strain, especially for long periods of reading.

+#### Blush Pink

+* Blush Pink to giva a calming effect.
+The gentle, pastel shade can evoke feelings of calmness.
+* Its muted tone suggests subtlety and understated elegance

 ## Testing